CT (Computed Tomography) Ablation

 If you have any concerns about having the CT scan, please ring the CT Appointments Officer on the number shown on your appointment letter, between 9:00am and 5:00pm, Monday to Friday.

 We are pleased that we can offer state of the art technology for diagnosis.
 However, radiology equipment needs constant updating and there is a charitable fund for this.
-If you would like to make a donation, please send a cheque to the appropriate address below.
+If you would like to donate, please send a cheque to the appropriate address below.
 Cheques are payable to GHNHSFT.

 Please send your donation to: